stacks-network/stacks/README.md

 #### ONS = ICANN DNS + blockchain handles + blockchain domains

 ONS is 100% backwards compatible with ICANN DNS and simply extends the functionality.

 You can read more about ONS <a href="https://opennamesystem.org"> here</a>.

+This repository includes the specifications, standards, and schema for the Open Name System.

 <a name="installation"/>
 ## Installation